charanniroula/dannys_diner_solutions.sql/README.md

 ORDER BY
   s.customer_id;

--- > Customer A spent $76, B spent $74, C spent $36
+Answer:

+Customer A: $76

+Customer B: $74

+Customer C: $36

--- 2. How many days has each customer visited the restaurant?
+2. How many days has each customer visited the restaurant?

-/*
+SQL
 SELECT
   s.customer_id,
   COUNT(DISTINCT s.order_date) AS total_days
-FROM dannys_diner.menu m JOIN dannys_diner.sales s
+FROM dannys_diner.menu m
+JOIN dannys_diner.sales s
   ON m.product_id = s.product_id
 GROUP BY
   s.customer_id
-*/
--- > B - 6, A - 4, C - 2
+ORDER BY
+  total_days DESC;
+Answer:

+Customer B: 6 days

+Customer A: 4 days

+Customer C: 2 days

--- 3. What was the first item from the menu purchased by each customer?
+3. What was the first item from the menu purchased by each customer?

-/*
+SQL
 WITH ranked AS (
   SELECT
       s.customer_id,
       s.order_date,
       m.product_name,
       DENSE_RANK() OVER(PARTITION BY s.customer_id ORDER BY s.order_date) AS rnk
-  FROM dannys_diner.menu m JOIN dannys_diner.sales s
+  FROM dannys_diner.menu m
+  JOIN dannys_diner.sales s
       ON m.product_id = s.product_id
   GROUP BY
       s.customer_id,